pymultitudes/pymultitudes.github.io/_posts/2020-06-05-assignment2.md

 ### Inspect relationships between the data

-I am interested in the relationship between the data I extracted from the dataset.
-The inputs are the saltiness of the water and the depth.
+I am interested to observe the relationship between the data I extracted from the dataset.
+The inputs are the saltiness of the water and the depth and a few other variables.
 I want to create a model able to predict the temperature.

 I make a scatter plot to see any visual relationship between the data with the `seaborn` library for python.